 The work carried out at the University ultimately helps us to improve and enrich the lives of both humans and animals, and to better protect our environment and communities.

-Animals are used in research and training activities only when there are no satisfactory or reasonable non-animal alternatives available, or when their use is mandated (e.g. pre-clinical trials of new human medicines).
+Animals are used in research and teaching activities only when there are no satisfactory or reasonable non-animal alternatives available, or when their use is mandated (e.g. pre-clinical trials of new human medicines).
 When animals are used, this is conducted in accordance with the Animal Research Act 1985 and the Australian code for the care and use of animals for scientific purposes.
 In accordance with the legislation, all animal research and teaching projects must be approved by an Animal Ethics Committee (AEC) before they commence.
 This requirement applies to all vertebrate species (mammals, birds, fish, reptiles and amphibians) and cephalopods (octopus, squid, cuttlefish).

 The University of Sydney has two AECs.
 As required by the legislation, our AECs are made up of veterinarians, scientists and teachers from the University’s academic community, members of animal welfare organisations, and community representatives.
 The AECs review all proposals under rigorous ethical guidelines, and they must be satisfied that the proposed research or teaching shows due respect and care for the animals involved.
 The AECs must also ensure that the principles of Replacement, Reduction and Refinement (the 3Rs) are applied, that the proposal has strong merit and is scientifically sound, and that animal use is justified by the benefits of the research or teaching.